 The Volunteer Business Support Scheme is a Hertfordshire Growth Hub service run by the University of Hertfordshire, and is one of three schemes that together form a £3.28m package of measures being put in place by Hertfordshire LEP to mitigate the impact of COVID-19.
 The scheme aims to help hundreds of Hertfordshire businesses struggling in the current climate, but volunteers with business experience are needed now.

 Each volunteer will be provided with training and given a role based on their previous experience.
-They will then be partnered with businesses to provide them with remote peer-to-peer support and help them navigate the challenges they are facing.
+They will then be partnered with businesses to provide them with remote support and help them navigate the challenges they are facing.
 The scheme will run for an initial period of six months and, subject to demand, may continue beyond this six-month period.

 Adrian Hawkins, Deputy Chair for the Hertfordshire Local Enterprise Partnership, said: “I am delighted that the University of Hertfordshire will be an intrinsic link and co-ordinate the advice that Hertfordshire businesses need at this time.
 It’s a truly tough world and COVID-19 is not just affecting our country but the health of the nation.
 As a successful business owner with some 40 years business experience, this is an environment that none of us have experienced before.
 This virus is having a severe effect on our businesses that are essential not only for the goods and services they supply, but also the employment they provide and the taxes that they pay to support our economy and our country.